Quick electrical repairs

-A less common fault is on an older fitting where the plastic casing becomes brittle with age and starts to crumble, allowing contact between wires.
+According to SG1 Electrician, a less common fault is on an older fitting where the plastic casing becomes brittle with age and starts to crumble, allowing contact between wires.
 The first indication of this is when the fitting starts to appear brownish in colour.
 In this case the entire fitting needs to be removed and replaced.
 Switch off the power before attempting any repairs.

 If resetting the switch or circuit breaker does not reset - time to call out an electrician.